Opens submission form (5-10 minutes)

 Are there any costs involved for participants?

-The museum is a labour of love created by artists and community members.
+The museum is a labor of love created by artists and community members.
 It is currently unfunded, so we will likely need to ask participants to cover the costs of shipping their final confirmed materials to Minneapolis.
 This will be discussed closer to the deadline.
-The museum will cover return shipping.
+The museum will cover shipping the materials back to participants as needed.

 I have a question not answered here.